Failure-Analysis-Metadata-Header/famdo/README.md

 # famdo - FA Metadata Organizer

-`famdo` is a small CLI that validates Failure Analysis (FA) Metadata Header JSON documents against the public FA schema.
+`famdo` is a small CLI tool for managing the Failure Analysis (FA) Metadata Header format.
+Currently, the tool can validate any FA Metadata Header against the public schema.
 It can validate both v1 and v2 schemas by downloading the canonical schema fragments directly from the `fa-metadata-schema` repository and caching them locally for faster re-use.